OfficeDev/office-js-docs-pr/docs/develop/make-office-web-add-in-compatible-with-existing-com-add-in.md

 localization_priority: Normal
 ---

-# Make your Office Web Add-in compatible with an existing COM add-in
+# Make your Office Add-in compatible with an existing COM add-in

 If you have an existing COM add-in, you can build equivalent functionality in your Office web add-in to extend your solution features to other platforms such as online or macOS.
 However, Office web add-ins don't have all of the functionality available in COM add-ins.
 Your COM add-in may provide a better experience than the web add-in on Windows in Excel, Word, and PowerPoint.